lsherman2/FCC_JS_PS/README.md

 # Do you know Pokémon?
-Then come on down to Pokémon Searching
+Then come on down to Pokémon Searching!

 On my journey to learn the secrets of JS, https://www.freecodecamp.org/learn offered me this challenge!